 For those of us that frequently drive to work: we know the struggle.
 The parking lot that was available yesterday is no longer available.
 And as the amount of employees in your company increases, so does the fight for the parking spaces.

 A good solution is a bike.
-It is very easy in most cities to find a place to park your bike.
+It is effortless in most cities to find a place to park your bike.

 This might not apply to you if you work outside one of the big cities in Europe or America, but believe me: it is a very good argument if you do.